 Time of hiring processes resembles two other, more-often-discussed recruiting metrics: time to fill and time to hire.
 In fact, these are three distinct metrics, although people often conflate two of them.

 The most common misconception is that time to fill and time to hire are the same metric.
 They’re not.
 Time to fill measures (or should measure) the period your job posting is live on an online job board.
 This measurement provides a window into how well your job postings are working.
-(Note: Your careers page and online job boards are the most equitable ways of sourcing applicants.
-Because all someone needs is a resume and internet access.)

 Time to hire, meanwhile, covers the time from first contact with an applicant until offer acceptance.
 This metric gives an overview of how long a candidate spends in your pipeline overall.